godotengine/godot-docs/classes/class_rigidbody2d.rst

 - void  **_integrate_forces**  **(** :ref:`Physics2DDirectBodyState<class_physics2ddirectbodystate>` state  **)** virtual

-Called during physics processing, allowing you to read and safely modify the simulation state for the object.
-By default it works in addition to the usual physics behavior, but :ref:`set_use_custom_integrator<class_RigidBody2D_set_use_custom_integrator>` allows you to disable the default behavior and do fully custom force integration for a body.
+Allows you to read and safely modify the simulation state for the object.
+Use this instead of Node._physics_process if you need to directly change the body's ``position`` or other physics properties.
+By default it works in addition to the usual physics behavior, but member custom_integrator allows you to disable the default behavior and write custom force integration for a body.

 .. _class_RigidBody2D_add_force:

 - void  **add_force**  **(** :ref:`Vector2<class_vector2>` offset, :ref:`Vector2<class_vector2>` force  **)**

-Add a positioned force to the applied force and torque.
-As with :ref:`apply_impulse<class_RigidBody2D_apply_impulse>`, both the force and the offset from the body origin are in global coordinates.
+Adds a positioned force to the body.
+Both the force and the offset from the body origin are in global coordinates.

 .. _class_RigidBody2D_apply_impulse:

 - void  **apply_impulse**  **(** :ref:`Vector2<class_vector2>` offset, :ref:`Vector2<class_vector2>` impulse  **)**

-Apply a positioned impulse (which will be affected by the body mass and shape).
-This is the equivalent of hitting a billiard ball with a cue: a force that is applied once, and only once.
+Applies a positioned impulse to the body (which will be affected by the body mass and shape).
+This is the equivalent of hitting a billiard ball with a cue: a force that is applied instantaneously.
 Both the impulse and the offset from the body origin are in global coordinates.

 .. _class_RigidBody2D_get_angular_damp: